- Muslim Girl: A Coming of AgePaperback, 2017

-Turning in Major Assignments: All major assignments should be double-spaced with one-inch margins and 12-pt Times New Roman font and should always have a title.
+Turning in Major Assignments: All major assignments should be double-spaced with one-inch margins, 12-pt Times New Roman font, and should always have a title.
 You will receive paper copies of detailed assignment sheets for each major assignment and due dates are listed on the course schedule.
-You should submit major assignments in Canvas in a timely manner.
+You should submit major assignments in Canvas on time.

 Students with Disabilities: The Services for Students with Disabilities (http://www.umich.edu/~sswd/) is available to assist university students who need accommodations due to a disability.
 Please contact them for more info or with any questions even if you are not sure you need an accommodation.

 Plagiarism: Plagiarism is the unacknowledged use of others’ materials, both words and ideas.
 We will discuss how to properly cite sources in this class, but if you ever have a question regarding how to correctly give credit to another writer for his or her ideas, ask me about it.
 A student who plagiarizes in this course should expect the following penalties: not receiving credit for the course and being placed on academic probation.
 If a student already on academic probation is caught plagiarizing, s/he is usually suspended from the university.
 Please see: http://www.lsa.umich.edu/bulletin/chapter4/conduct.